 Each student is to turn in an annotated bibliography on 5 scholarly journal articles related to family caregiver interventions as defined in the course.
-The articles MUST be related to an intervention.
 These articles have to be from five different scholarly sources, all related to social work practice and/or gerontology.
-Recommended scholarly journals are: The Journal of Applied Gerontology, The Gerontologist, and The Journal of Gerontological Social Work.
-Other journals are acceptable as long as they are scholarly (i.e. peer reviewed).
 Follow the outline as below:

 - 1. Author's name, year and title of the article, name of the journal, volume and page numbers.
 (APA style) - 2.
 Summary-to be written as if the reader has not read the article and needs to be informed of the essence of the article. - 3.
 Critique-Intervention approaches/model's strengths and weakness, applicability and limitations especially for clients who are diverse in terms of gender, sexual orientation, racial, ethnic and economic and education background. - 4.
-Each summary and critique should be 2-3 pages in length. - 5.
-You will have at least 10 pages as the total number of pages for this assignment.
+Each summary and critique should be 2-3 pages in length.

 Final Exam.
-(20 points) Scheduled for May 7th.
+(20 points) Due Monday, December 12th at 11:59 P.M.